Remembering Medal of Honor recipient Charles Schorn - The Point Pleasant Register

 ● Recipients are the only individuals whom the President and military of all ranks salute as a matter of custom.

-The year was 1861, the beginning of the American Civil War, and Schorn was a young German immigrant living in Sassafras, Mason City, West Virginia.
-His newly adopted country was threatening to tear itself apart, reminiscent of the conflict he had left behind in his native Germany when he enlisted in Company M Division: 1st West Virginia Cavalry.
+The year was 1861, the beginning of the American Civil War, and Schorn was a young German immigrant living in Sassafras, Mason City, in then Virginia.
+His newly adopted country was threatening to tear itself apart, reminiscent of the conflict he had left behind in his native Germany.
+He enlisted in Company M Division: 1st West Virginia Cavalry.

 Many German immigrants in the Ohio Valley at the start of the Civil War were eager to show support for their newly adopted country.
 The threat of a divided United States reminded them of the consequences of disunion in their native country, and for some it was a way of showing their patriotism for their new homeland.